"Keys": Keyboard Works of Sunny Knable

 Stefanie Izzo, Gina Cuffari and Xelana Duo, MSR Classics, 2020

-If you had asked me 10 years ago what my second composition album would consist of, I would probably give you a lofty answer, like an opera or a symphony.
+If you had asked me ten years ago what my second composition album would consist of, I would probably give you a lofty answer, like an opera or a symphony.
 Though I have written those as well, I didn't know that this decade would define me as the composer of multiple successful pieces for bassoon.
-I had written for the often-underused bass instrument in woodwind quintets and large ensembles, but had never fully explored its soloistic capabilities until I had the good fortune of meeting the rollicking performer that is Scott Pool.
+I had written for the often-underused bass instrument in woodwind quintets and large ensembles.
+Still, I had never fully explored its soloistic capabilities until I had the good fortune of meeting the rollicking performer that is Scott Pool.
 What emerged from our friendship was the commissioning of two of my most proud and personal achievements: "Song of the Redwood-Tree" and "The Busking Bassoonist" which have been performed multiple times by Scott and his long-term collaborator Natsuki Fukasawa.
 Since then, I have gone on to write for bassoon in odd combinations including for the singing-bassoonist Gina Cuffari and for the sax/bassoon group, Xelana Duo.
 It's safe to say that this is only the beginning of a. long relationship I will have with this instrument.